ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

   - User can provide `volumePoolSelector` label to look for encrypted `VolumePool`

 ## Proposal
-The proposal to provide storage encryption introduces new field `encryption.enabled` and `encryption.keySecretRef` in existing `Volume` type. `encryption.enabled` is boolean field indicating whether encryption to be enabled or not for the `Volume`. `encryption.keySecretRef` is an optional field for encryption key secret reference.
+The proposal to provide storage encryption introduces new field `encryption.enabled` and `encryption.secretRef` in existing `Volume` type. `encryption.enabled` is boolean field indicating whether encryption to be enabled or not for the `Volume`. `encryption.secretRef` is an optional field for encryption key secret reference.

 Volume with encryption enabled flag: